zigster64/datastar.http.zig/README.md

 Future updates to this repo will include support for Zig stdlib http server, as well as other popular HTTP server libs, such as zzz, zio, and zap.

+Waiting on Zig 0.16 to land before this can be complete.

 Will provide example apps that demonstrate using this SDK with each of these frameworks as they get ported.